 Issue #3 – Fire Safety Concerns

 It’s the design oversights that go uncaught that present a bigger problem.
 Take the building fire that occurred at Docklands in Melbourne in 2014 as an example.
 The architects approved the use of standard-grade Alucobest cladding for the building.
 However, this form of cladding is actually non-compliant.
-It doesn’t meet the combustibility criteria outlined in AS1530.1:1994.
+It does not meet the combustibility criteria outlined in AS1530.1:1994.

 The designers should have noticed this and instead use a fire-resistant cladding.
 Unfortunately, the design error went uncaught and the building eventually fell victim to a fire.